Yemee/Days-On-Market/README.md

 ## Future Work

-I would like to explore profit as a function of pricing strategies.
+### Next techniques for this project:
+- Modeling DOM for Covid19 data
+  - does the seasonality importance disappear
+  - has the proportion of under/over priced homes changed
-The most promising idea I currently have for better predictions for the days on market metric is a k-nearest neighbors strategy for grabbing the k nearest neighbors limited by recent closings to use the average as the days on market prediction.
+- The most promising idea I currently have for better predictions for the days on market metric is a k-nearest neighbors strategy for grabbing the k nearest neighbors, limited by recent closings and enhanced by current pricing strategy, to use the average as the days on market prediction.
+- Slicing into the data by price points to determine ratio changes.
+- Image processing on pictures submitted with the listing.
+The kitchen photos may be especially good at identifying fixer-uppers vs remodels, and providing a wow-factor feature.
+- Sentiment analysis on broker remarks may be a way to classify how quickly the broker thinks the home will sell.
+- An application allowing agents, sellers and buyers to input and address and receive:
+  - an estimate of the days required to sell that home based on the k closest sales in the last x days
+  - The dominant pricing strategy in the area for recent sales
+  - The trend in these metrics

+### New related projects:
+- Explore profit as a function of pricing strategies.
+Finding an actionable way to address whether the market truly corrects for under or over pricing is an important, interesting and difficult question.
+- Explore the benefits of listing in different seasons or months, the trade off between supply and demand.
+- Determine the pros and cons of accepting a cash offer with an emphasis on:
+  - profit loss in exchange for an alleged shorter and simpler closing process
+  - identifying predatory practices
+  - finding cash buyer attributes strongly associated with beneficial transactions

 ___

-## Gratitude
+## Gratitude (I love these people!)

 **Dr. Joshua French**
-Linear regression course, letting me grade, going way beyond for my MS
+That Linear Regression course!
+Letting me grade.
+Not giving up on me when I had.

+**Dr. Stephanie Santorico**
+Making it okay to have a favorite distribution.

-**Dr. Stephanie Santorico & Dr. Audrey Hendricks**
+**Dr. Audrey Hendricks**
-Sitting on committee,
+Making me do my project instead of retaking the class.
+Letting me teach.

 **Dr. Loren Cobb**
-Tuna on toast advice
+Tuna on toast advice.
+Helping before I asked.

+**Lance Lana**
+'If you think this is fun, you should think about being a mathematician'

 **Mike Kawaii**
+Hours and hours and hours playing on the white board

 **Gary Olson**
+Modeling amazing teaching, development, kindness and support

+**Dr. Mike Jacobson**
+Showing me that EVERYTHING is graph theory, making me want to go to graduate school.

-**Dr. Mike Ferrara, Dr. Mike Jacobson, Dr. Florian Pfender**
+**Dr. Mike Ferrara & Dr. Florian Pfender**
+Making me laugh when I was crying, being candid and supportive and awesome.

 **Dr. Paul Wenger**
-First discreet modeling course
+First discrete modeling course, being too much fun and wearing that hat!

 **DSI**
 Kayla, Chris, Martha, Jenny, Alex

 **DSR**
 Heather, Ryan, Kacie, Alex, Lu, Morgan, Tim

 **My Mom**
 Staying alive :)

 **Eddie & Brandy**
 For stepping in and up without being asked.
 For making the intollerable hilarious.
 **Thatcher & Nevi**
 My wild and unruly dream children for letting me ignore you xoxo

 **Eric**
 Because everysinglething